nima9/keyless-car/README.md

 A mock site of our keyless car business idea for CSC 375 class at UVIC (no svelte..at least not yet)

+Make sure to download the AstroJS VS Code Extension too (to help with formatting.
+This is optional)

 # Astro Starter Kit: Blog
 Before running the build, do an install: